Berlin Zoo: Animals

-Incidents
+Incidents / Criticism

-In 2008, Claudia Hämmerling, a Green Party MP, accused the zoo director, Bernhard Blaszkiewitz (also the director of Tierpark Berlin), of selling hundred of animals for slaughter, in some cases to breeders in China for potency-boosting drugs.
+In 2008, Claudia Hämmerling, a Green Party MP, accused the zoo director, Bernhard Blaszkiewitz (also the director of Tierpark Berlin), of selling hundreds of animals for slaughter, in some cases to breeders in China for potency-boosting drugs.
 The same year, Blaszkiewitz admitted to breaking the necks of several feral domestic housecat kittens found at the zoo.

-In 2009, a woman was mauled by polar bears after jumping into their exhibit.
+On April 13, 2009, a 32-year-old woman identified as Mandy K. was mauled by polar bears after jumping into their exhibit.
 She was rushed to the hospital and survived.
+The woman had reportedly jumped into the enclosure in an attempt to take her own life, after losing her job and her lover.

+In 2023, employees from the zoo's education department made serious allegations of exploitation and disrespect.
+They also criticised the fact that quality in the area of education was no longer a priority, although this is one of the main tasks of a scientifically working zoo.
+These accusations highlighted problems within the organisation and led to a wave of terminations by the zoo and resignations from dissatisfied employees.
+As a result, the original team was reduced to around a third of its previous size.
+These staffing shortages forced the management to limit the offers of guided tours.